Table of Contents

 Fixed Maturity funds are similar to closed-ended funds, but the investment is only done in the bond market or money market.
 The maturity will be fixed while launching the NFO (New Fund Offer), and the maturity of investment can happen on the same or prior to the period fixed in the papers.
 The maturity period can be between 1 month to 5 years.

 Pension is one of the prime parts of life.
-Unfortunately, investors tend to invest any amount when they hear the word annuity without understanding the risk and other profiles.
+But unfortunately, investors tend to invest any amount when they hear the word annuity without understanding the risk and other profiles.

 That’s why many private companies have come up with pension funds/schemes.
 Before investing in any pension funds/scheme, go through all relevant documents and the investment materials they estimate to include in the portfolio.